 - Morgan's browser makes a request to our London server to relay a request for a secure page hosted at www.google.com.
-Morgan's browser either accepts Morgan's username and password, or Morgan's IP address is already whitelisted.
+Either the browser accepts Morgan's credentials, or Morgan is using IP Authentication.

 The server passes the request to www.google.com, receives a response, and relays the response back to Morgan.

 - At this point, our server records several pieces of information:

 - The size of the request and response in bytes

 - Morgan's IP address

 - The port on the proxy server used

 - The HTTP response code